-A Message From Our President, Alex York:
+A Message From Our President, Lydia Pigott:

-I am the current president, Alex York, and I am so excited to share with you what our chapter of Delta Gamma is all about.
+Sisters, alumnae, and prospective members, WELCOME to the Eta Phi Chapter of Delta Gamma at New York University!
+I am the current president, Lydia Pigott, and I am so excited to share with you what our chapter of Delta Gamma is all about.

 Delta Gamma was founded in Oxford, Mississippi, in 1873 by just three collegiate women.
 Since then, our international fraternity has grown to include over 200,000 initiated members and 220 alumnae groups (and the numbers are only growing!).
 The objectives of Delta Gamma Fraternity are to foster high ideals of friendship, promote educational and cultural interests, and create in each other a true sense of social responsibility and the best character qualities.

 Delta Gamma Eta Phi works each day to achieve these expectations.
 Eta Phi was founded at NYU in 2016.
 In just these few years, our sisterhood, hours of service, and involvement in NYU and around NYC have grown immensely.
 The community we have created at NYU is one of compassion, talent, humility, character, and undeniable love for one another.
 Delta Gamma sisters have a reputation on campus for their strong sisterhood and genuine friendships, lifting each other as they navigate college and life in the big city.